Medical Detox For Alcohol/Drug Detox Can Safely Help Move Forward With Addiction Treatment

 The Substance Abuse and Mental Health Services Administration terms the number of people estimated in a 2015 national survey as receiving treatment and the number who don’t believe they need treatment as a “gap.”
 The National Survey on Drug Use and Health found 2.3 million people ages 12 and older received treatment, which makes up 11% of the 21.7 million people who needed treatment.3 This leaves 19.4 million people who remain untreated.

 For some people, addiction affects more than their mental health (causing symptoms such as cravings and a compulsion to seek and use the drug).
-Prolonged substance abuse can also lead to physical dependence, a severe form of addiction caused by certain drugs.
-People with a physical dependence on a substance usually require a medical detoxification in order to quit the drug of abuse.
+Prolonged substance use can also lead to physical dependence, caused by certain drugs.
+For people with a physical dependence on substances a medical detoxification is sometimes recommended after a clinical assessment.

-Medically assisted drug and alcohol detox programs are in place to ensure individuals can safely rid their bodies of substances in order to prepare for formal treatment.
+Medically-assisted drug and alcohol detoxification programs are in place to ensure individuals can safely prepare for formal treatment.

-Not everyone will require detoxification in order to enter an addiction treatment program.
-Certain substances may only cause a psychological addiction, and for those addictions, detox may not be necessary.
+Not everyone will require detoxification to enter an addiction treatment program.
+Certain substances may only cause psychological addiction, and for those addictions, detox may not be necessary.

-Other substances, such as alcohol and opioids, cause severe physical dependence.
+Other substances, such as alcohol and opioids, can cause severe physical dependence.
 Once a person is dependent on such substances, he or she cannot function normally without the drug.
-They may experience harrowing, uncomfortable withdrawal symptoms, some of which can be life-threatening.
-A medically assisted detox program allows a person to detoxify in a safe environment with a greatly reduced risk of health complications.
+They may experience uncomfortable withdrawal symptoms, some of which can be life-threatening.
+A medical detox program allows a person to detoxify in a safe environment with a greatly reduced risk of health complications.

 Effects Of Withdrawal

-Effects of withdrawal will vary by the substance of abuse, duration of abuse and the person, but general withdrawal symptoms may include:
+Effects of withdrawal will vary by the substance used, duration of use, and the person, but general withdrawal symptoms may include: